SuperOfficeDocs/superoffice-docs/docs/customer-center/edit-template.md

 ## How do I sort messages in the Customer Center?

 It is not possible to do it on the site.
-To sort requests on Customer Center, you need to perform the actions directly on SuperOffice database under the CONFIG table.
+To sort requests on Customer Center, you need to perform the actions directly on the SuperOffice database under the CONFIG table.

-1. Start the database utility (eg. Microsoft SQL Management Studio).
+1. Start the database utility (for example, Microsoft SQL Management Studio).
 2. Locate the SuperOffice database and CONFIG table.
-3. Under the "Flags" you can add 128 to the number that is already there from before (eg.: 68 +128 = 196).
+3. Under the "Flags" you can add 128 to the number that is already there from before (for example, 68 +128 = 196).

 ## How can I update an extra table from the Customer Center?